 The Remarkable Rocks are naturally sculptured formations precariously balanced atop a granite outcrop.
 To art aficionados, they allude to the works of British artist Henry Moore.
 This venue has been featured in many movies like the December Boys starring Daniel Radcliffe.

-Visitors to this amazing spot will love the photographic opportunities when exploring the various angles for truly instagrammable moments.
-It took an impressive 500 million years of wind, rain and waves to carve out these huge and peculiar granite boulders into the odd shapes we see today.
+Visitors to this amazing spot will love the photographic opportunities when exploring the various angles for instagrammable moments.
+It took 500 million years of wind, rain and waves to carve out these huge and peculiar granite boulders into the odd shapes we see today.
 Many are covered in bright orange lichen giving off a lovely golden glow during sunrise and sunset and the black mica, blue quartz and pink feldspar that make up the granite make them a lot more colourful than they first appear.
-Depending on the timing of visit and weather condition, they can glow with red and orange hues late in the day, or look starkly white against the blue sea when the sun is in full force.
+Depending on the timing of visit and weather condition, they can glow with red and orange hues late in the day, or look starkly white against the blue sea on a sunny cloudless day.

-An Australian Silvereye taking a dip in a water puddle at the park.
+An Australian Silvereye taking a dip in a water puddle.
 The reserve is a mecca for nature lovers and bird photographers.
-Kangaroo Island is famed for its abundant and beautiful wildlife but finding some of the more reclusive residents may require some local knowledge.
-So do consider engaging a local nature tour specialist for a better experience.
+The island is famed for its abundant and beautiful wildlife but finding some of the more reclusive residents will require some local knowledge.
+So engaging a local nature tour specialist would be a wise decision.

 Enroute to the Remarkable Rocks, I had my first sighting of wild Koalas among the eucalyptus trees along the road.
-This Koala had her joey with her so it was a double bonus.
 Spotting wildlife in their natural habitat is definitely a more rewarding experience than in the confines of a zoo.
 The entire Kangaroo Island has been described in some travel journals as an “open-air zoo”.
-I certainly agree with that.

-From the carpark at the Cape du Couedic Lighthouse is the Admirals Arch, one of Kangaroo Island’s most iconic spell-binding and unusual natural landmarks.
+A short walk from the carpark at the Cape du Couedic Lighthouse is the Admirals Arch, one of the island’s most spell-binding and unusual natural landmarks.
 It took thousands of years of erosion to create this distinctive rock bridge.
-The boardwalk leading to the Admirals Arch is as amazing as the landmark itself.
-The viewing platform is also a great spot to observe the New Zealand fur seal colony that has established itself below the landmark.
-Summer is the main breeding season and the rock pools underneath the arch are a favourite place for seal pups to play.
-Between May and October, you can spot whales on their migratory route but dolphins are frequently spotted year round.
-Admirals Arch is just one of 27 officially designated geological monuments situated throughout Kangaroo Island.
+The boardwalk leading to the Admirals Arch also serves as a great spot to observe the New Zealand fur seal colony that has established itself below the arch.
+Summer is the main breeding season and the rock pools underneath the arch are a favourite playgrounds for seal pups.
+Between May and October, you can spot whales on their migratory route but dolphins can be frequently spotted year round.
+Admirals Arch is just one of 27 officially designated geological monuments situated throughout the island.

 A couple of New Zealand fur seals resting beneath the arch.
 The local conditions like strong waves and rugged habitat are harsh but the seals have perfectly adapted to the environment.